Canva: 2013–2020

 In December 2019, Canva announced Canva for Education, a free product for schools and other educational institutions intended to facilitate collaboration between students and teachers.

+In June 2020, Canva announced a partnership with FedEx Office and with Office Depot the following month.

 2021–2025

-In June 2020, Canva announced a partnership with FedEx Office and with Office Depot the following month.
-As of June 2020, Canva's valuation had risen to rising to A$40 billion by September 2021.

 In September 2021, Canva raised US$200 million, with its value peaking that year at US$40 billion.
-By September 2022, the valuation of the company had leveled at US$26 billion.
+By September 2022, the valuation of the company had levelled at US$26 billion.

 While Canva's value declined from its 2021 peak by mid-2022, it remained one of Australia's most prominent technology companies, alongside Atlassian.

-In March 2022, Canva had over 75 million monthly active users.

 In 2023, the pair were named in the Australian Financial Review's AFR Rich List as among the 10 most wealthy people in Australia.

 On 7 December 2022, Canva launched Magic Write, which is the platform's AI-powered copywriting assistant.
 On 22 March 2023, Canva announced its new Assistant tool, which makes recommendations on graphics and styles that match the user's existing design.
 On 11 January 2024, Canva launched its own GPT in OpenAI's GPT Store.

-The company has announced it intends to compete with Google and Microsoft in the office software category with website and whiteboard products.

 In May 2024, the company announced the launch of Canva Enterprise, a plan designed for large organisations, alongside new tools including Work Kits, Courses and AI capabilities.
-In 2024, they announced a co-funded solar energy project to enhance its sustainability efforts.
+In 2024, it announced a co-funded solar energy project to enhance its sustainability efforts.

+In February 2025, Canva reorganised its corporate group.
+A newly incorporated Delaware company, Canva, Inc., became the group's ultimate holding company.
+The former parent was subsequently registered in Australia as Canva Australia Holdings Pty Ltd, while the group's business operations were intended to continue in substantially the same manner.

 On 10 April 2025, Canva released Visual Suite 2.
 The new interface combines Canva's design and productivity tools.
 New features include a spreadsheets application (Canva Sheets), a generative AI coding assistant (Canva Code), a chatbot, and an updated photo editor that can modify or remove background objects.

 In August 2025, Canva launched a stock sale to employees, valuing the company at US$42 billion.

+In October 2025, Canva introduced a design model capable of generating layouts with separately editable layers and objects.
+It also relaunched Affinity as a unified application combining vector, pixel and page-layout tools and made the base application free to use.